vmware/terraform-provider-vmc/README.md

 *Note:* This project uses [Go Modules](https://blog.golang.org/using-go-modules) making it safe to work with it outside of your existing [GOPATH](http://golang.org/doc/code.html#GOPATH).
 The instructions that follow assume a directory in your home directory outside of the standard GOPATH (i.e `$HOME/development/terraform-providers/`).

-*Note* This provider has a dependency on another go module (https://github.com/vmware/vsphere-automation-sdk-go) which is not public yet.
-The provider will not be usable without that module.
+*Note:* This project has a dependency on another go module (https://github.com/vmware/vsphere-automation-sdk-go) which is not public yet.
+This provider will not be usable without that module.
 We are working on it and will update this README when the is resolved.

 Clone repository to: `$HOME/development/terraform-providers/`